adonisjs/legacy-docs/3.0/setup.md

 2. Create a different `.env` file on your server or automate the process of creating this file at the time of deployment.
 3. Store all sensitive key/value pairs inside this file.
 For example - OAuth Keys, STMP Credentials etc.

-### Loading Environment File
+## Loading Environment File

 Adonis automatically will load the `.env` file from the root of your project.

-But that may not be the case when you have common configuration settings for your multiple projects and you want to load `.env` from a global location.
+But that may not be the case when you have common configuration settings for multiple projects and you want to load `.env` from a global location.

 Simply pass `ENV_PATH` to the start script and Adonis will know where to load the file from.